maoyuans/chronicles-of-terre/homebrew/Origins.md

 - Brass Tinker: You gain proficiency in **Investigation**.
 You learn the **Mending** cantrip, except you can cast it as an action.
 - Wasteland Hunter: You gain proficiency in **Survival**.
 You gain resistance against poison damage, and advantage on saving throws against being poisoned.
 - Road Agents: You gain proficiency in **Stealth** and **Poisoner's Kit**.
 You gain advantage on initiative checks.
 - Secret Operative: You gain proficiency in **Deception** and **Forgery Kit**.
-You may cast **Illusory Script** at will, with Charisma as your spellcasting ability.
-You may only have one effect active from this trait at a time.
+You may cast **Illusory Script** at will.
+Charisma is your spellcasting ability for this feature.
+You may only have one effect active from this feature at a time.

 ## Yharnian Origins

 The jungles of [Yharn](../region/Yharn) hides more dangers than outsiders can imagine.
 You gain +1 to **Dexterity** and proficiency in **Survival**.

 - Witch Doctor: You gain proficiency in **Medicine** and **Herbalism Kit**.
-You may cast **Detect Poison and Disease** with this trait a number of times equal to your proficiency bonus, recharging on long rest.
-Wisdom is your spellcasting ability for this trait.
+You may cast **Detect Poison and Disease** with this feature a number of times equal to your proficiency bonus per long rest.
+Wisdom is your spellcasting ability for this feature.
 - Tribal Ambassador: You gain proficiency in **Insight** and **Calligrapher's Supplies**.
 You learn 2 additional languages.
 Whenever a creature you can hear speaks, you can identify which language it is speaking.
 - Beast Tracker: You gain proficiency in **Investigation** and **Poisoner's Kit**.
 You gain a +3 bonus to passive perception and passive investigation.
 This bonus does not stack with the Observant feat.
 - Arboreal: You gain proficiency in **Acrobatics**.
 You gain advantage on any skill checks and saving throws to avoid faling off an ledge.
 - Ritual Priest: You gain proficiency in **Nature** and **Potter's Tools**.
-You learn one 1st level ritual spell of your choice, and you may only cast it as a ritual, with Wisdom as your spellcasting ability.
+You learn one 1st level ritual spell of your choice, and you may only cast it as a ritual with this feature.
+Wisdom is your spellcasting ability for this feature.
 - Night Guard: You gain proficiency in **Perception**.
 You have advantage on saving throws against being frightened.

 ## Okeanosian Origins